Loan Amortization Explained (With Free Calculator)

 Same $300K-at-7%-for-30-years loan.
 If you add $100/month in extra principal starting from month 1:

-• Without extra payments: 30 years, total interest paid = $418,527
+- Without extra payments: 30 years, total interest paid = $418,527

-• With $100/month extra: ~25.5 years, total interest paid ≈ $338,210
+- With $100/month extra: ~25.5 years, total interest paid β $338,210

-• Savings: ~4.5 years off the loan and ~$80,000 in interest
+- Savings: ~4.5 years off the loan and ~$80,000 in interest

-For an extra $100/month — $30,000 of total extra payments over 25.5 years — you save ~$80,000 in interest.
-That's a 2.6× return on your extra payments, in dollars saved.
+For an extra $100/month β $30,000 of total extra payments over 25.5 years β you save ~$80,000 in interest.
+That's a 2.6Γ return on your extra payments, in dollars saved.
+The Federal Reserve Bank of St. Louis's FRED database shows that 30-year fixed rates have spent more than half of the past forty years above 6.5%, so for most periods of US economic history this leverage point has been similarly large.

 The mechanism: every dollar of extra principal in month 1 saves you the interest that would have compounded on it for the remaining ~360 months.
 Extra principal in year 25 only saves interest on the few remaining months.
 Hence: the earlier the extra payment, the bigger the leverage.
+The same compounding logic explains why early retirement contributions matter so much β see our deep dive on compound interest with monthly contributions.

-You can preview this for your own loan in the loan calculator — toggle "extra monthly principal" and watch the payoff date move.
+You can preview this for your own loan in the loan calculator β toggle "extra monthly principal" and watch the payoff date move.

 Why Amortization Matters for Refinance Decisions